elreddy/RentLok/README.md

 # 📱 RentLok: Rental Management System

-**RentLok** is a smart rental management solution designed to streamline the day-to-day operations of property managers.
+**RentLok** is a rental management solution designed to streamline the day-to-day operations of property managers.
 It enables easy tracking of rooms, bookings, payments, and tenant details through a modern Android mobile app backed by a robust data pipeline using PostgreSQL and Confluent Kafka.

 This project demonstrates a real-time, event-driven architecture where property and room data is captured through a mobile app, stored in PostgreSQL, and processed asynchronously via Kafka.
 FastAPI serves as the middleware to connect the app with the database and Kafka topics.